The Big Send-off: Scalable and Performant Collectives for Deep Learning: Current State of Communication Libraries

-First, let us look at the methodology we used to benchmark the performance of the two libraries on Frontier.

-{\bf Process Placement and NUMA Configuration:} Each node on Frontier is equipped with four GPUs, which are each partitioned into two Graphic Compute Dies (GCDs).
-We therefore launch one MPI process per GCD, binding each process to seven CPU cores and leaving two cores per NUMA region free for operating‑system tasks and to minimize noise.
-To ensure NUMA‑aware placement of network interfaces, we configure the OFI provider with \texttt{\seqsplit{MPICH\_OFI\_NIC\_POLICY=USER}} and \texttt{\seqsplit{MPICH\_OFI\_NIC\_MAPPING="0:0-1;1:2-3;2:4-5;3:6-7"}}, which pins each MPI rank to the appropriate NIC ports in its NUMA domain.
+To ensure a fair comparison, we follow best practices for benchmarking all three libraries -- optimal process placement, NUMA-aware NIC binding, disabling eager messaging, and enabling GPU Direct RDMA~\cite{sensiexploring2024}.

-{\bf Message Sizes and Measurement Protocol:} In line with Figure~\ref{fig:msg-sizes}, our evaluation focuses on message sizes from 16MB up to 1GB.
-Note that for all‑gathers and reduce‑scatters, these values refer to the output and input message size per GPU respectively.
-For each combination of library, collective, message size, and GPU count, we perform ten independent runs.
-We measure the total time spent in the collective on each run using AMD's \texttt{hipeventtimers} instrumentation and computed the mean and standard deviation over the ten runs to ensure statistical robustness.
+{\bf Message Sizes:} In line with Figure~\ref{fig:msg-sizes}, our evaluation in this section focuses on two message sizes -- 256 MB and 512 MB.
+Note that for all-gathers and reduce-scatters, these values refer to the output and input message size per GPU respectively.